Integrating a placement year into your degree is a great way of developing skills and gaining a better understanding of the world of work.

 We will consider your form and contact the employer to confirm the details you have submitted and request health and safety information.
 The length of time this takes will vary depending on the employer.

-The 2017/18 placement approval deadline for international students, or anyone doing an overseas placement, is 14 May 2017.
-The deadline for UK and EU students to do a UK placement is 30 July 2017.
+The 2018/19 deadline for international students, or anyone doing an overseas placement is 11 May 2018.
+The deadline for UK and EU students with a placement in the UK is 31 July 2018.

 3. Access ongoing support3.
 Access ongoing support